aleph-fbk/aleph-fbk.github.io/_projects/e-voting.md

 # projects:                       # List of IDs of related projects
 #     -

-collaborations:
+collaborations:                 # List of IDs of related collaborations
      - UniTNAppliedCryptographyBlockchain
      - ST

-people:                         # List of IDs of related people
+# people:                         # List of IDs of related people
-    - AlessandroTomasi
+#     - AlessandroTomasi
-    - RiccardoLongo
+#     - RiccardoLongo

 # images:                         # Repeat the following structure to add more images
 #     - title:                    # Title of the image